 Huntsville's Role in Civil Rights

-And now, exploring that history is easier than ever, thanks to a new effort by the Rocket City Civil Rights project – the Rocket City Civil Rights Driving Tour, which brings stories to life by allowing you to learn about them in the places they actually happened.
+Exploring Huntsville's role in the Civil Rights Movement is easier than ever, thanks to a new effort by the Rocket City Civil Rights project – the Rocket City Civil Rights Driving Tour, which brings stories to life by allowing you to learn about them in the places they actually happened.

-The RCCR driving tour currently includes 17 sites, spread over central, north and west Huntsville.
+The RCCR driving tour currently includes 17 sites, spread over central, north, and west Huntsville.
 New sites may be added in the future, and the public is encouraged to suggest sites of significance for potential inclusion.

 Rocket City Leads the Way with Key Leaders and Integration